 When working from home, it can be very difficult to see where your work ends and leisure time begins; blurring the lines between work and home.
 Over 40% of employees work over their assigned hours when working from home, with most claiming that the reason for this is: they struggle to switch off from work and that they always feel the need to get one last thing done.
 In many cases this can lead to burn out.

-Working from an office establishes a strong structure to the day and a clear ‘place of work’ where your employees can physically leave their work and then go home to rest, relax and spend time with their family.
+Working from a business centre establishes a strong structure to the day and a clear ‘place of work’ where your employees can physically leave their work and then go home to rest, relax and spend time with their family.
 Your employees should spend time away from work and have a set finishing time to make a division between work and home, to prevent burnout, anxiety and stress.

 It’s easy for your employees to become demotivated when they’re not surrounded by the career-driven energy of their ambitious colleagues each day.
 Some remote workers may lose sight of long-term career goals due to the lack of interaction; they can’t chat face-to-face about new promotions available and therefore might lose sight of all the reminders they could do more challenging and rewarding work.